 - Check whether opt-in consent is required for sending emails through Oaky

 As said above, applicable local law may require the hotel to obtain opt-in consent of guests for sending marketing emails with Oaky.
-If the messages have an informational character only, most likely this does not qualify as a marketing message.
-We recommend to carefully check whether opt-in consent of guests is required when using Oaky.
+If the messages have an informational character only, most likely, this does not qualify as a marketing message.
+We recommend carefully checking whether opt-in consent of guests is required when using Oaky.

 What are the answers to 5 GDPR questions Oaky customers need to know?

 As data controller, you need to be able to answer five questions relating to your data processors towards your guests.
 These five questions are: